A Ski Legend Remembered

 Celebrating the life of Minty Clinch at Chelsea Old Church, Wednesday 24th June 2026.
 Image © PlanetSKI.

-“But she didn’t suffer fools or officialdom with all rules there to be tested, unraveled and then broken.”
+“But she didn’t suffer fools or officialdom with all rules made to be tested, unravelled strand by strand and then if necessary broken.

 Neil English made the journey from his home in the ski resort of Villars in Switzerland.